freeCodeCamp/freeCodeCamp/guide/english/cloud-development/google-cloud-platform/index.md

 * Google Cloud Functions – As of August 2017 is in beta testing.
 FaaS providing serverless functions to be triggered by cloud events.
 * Google Cloud Datastore - DBaaS providing a document-oriented database.
 * Cloud Pub/Sub - a service for publishing and subscribing to data streams and messages.
 Applications can communicate via Pub/Sub, without direct integration between the applications themselves.
-* Google Storage - IaaS providing RESTful online file and object storage.
+* Google Cloud Storage - IaaS providing RESTful online file and object storage.It consists of both structured and unstructured data.
+* Cloud SQL - IaaS that Provides relational database management system in Postgre and MySQL.

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->